9 Reasons Why Most Traders Don't Make It

 Studies vary, but somewhere between 80% to 95% of traders lose money over time.
 Not because they’re dumb.
-“Being smart” isn’t enough; you need a repeatable edge and emotional discipline.
+“Being smart” isn’t enough.

 Realities: